Jiajun-Fan/posts/disable_journal_on_hfsplus.md

 Disable journal on a HFS+ drive
 =============================

-I have a USB hard drive and I connected it to may MAC as external storage.
-Recently I want to connect this hard drive to my raspberry PI so my RP4 can works as NSA.
+I have a USB hard drive and I connected it to my MAC as external storage.
+And recently I want to use it on my RP4 so my RP4 can works as NSA.

-And soon I realized the problem:
+Soon I realized the problem:
 * The hard drive is formatted with HFS+ **JOURNALED**.
 * The HFS+ JOURNALED file system is read only on Linux.
 * Read-only file system is definitely unacceptable to me.
+* I can't afford losing the data on the drive, so re-formatting the drive is off the table.

 After a few googling, I understand that:
-* HFS+ file system is writable only if journal is turned off.
+* HFS+ file system is writable only if journal is turned off on Linux.
-* One can turn it off using the `disk utility` of MAC.
+* One easliy can turn it off using the `disk utility` of OSX.

 But I don't have my macbook by myside, it seems a dead end.
-So I was thinking can I turn it off by myself.
-Fortunately the answer this **YES**.
+So I was thinking can I turn it off by myself, fortunately the answer this **YES**.

-I found some perfect document of [HFS+ head](http://dubeyko.com/development/FileSystems/HFSPLUS/hexdumps/hfsplus_volume_header.html#attributes), it seems quite straight-forward.
+I found one perfect document of [HFS+ head](http://dubeyko.com/development/FileSystems/HFSPLUS/hexdumps/hfsplus_volume_header.html#attributes), it seems quite straight-forward.
-There is an attribute (offset is 4) in HFS+ volume head, and the 14th bit indicate if journal is turned on.
+There is an attribute (offset is 4) on the HFS+ volume head, and the 14th bit indicate if journal is turned on.

 |Bit|Attribute name|Description
 |---|---|---